 The first loan I took really improved and expanded my business.
 I was happy because this was exactly what I needed… The loan improved my lifestyle as I am able to support my household in buying foodstuffs and other items needed in the house.
 I get more involved in taking decisions in the family.

 I can get more items to add to the petty trading I am doing, as I plan to take out another loan once I am done servicing the current one.
 I now sell earrings, and children’s and adult’s shoes.
 As business is booming I can now contribute to payment of my children’s school fees.”

-Learn more about our Break the Cycle project in Nigeria in this Q&A with Irene Ojiugo, Executive Director at Disability Rights Advocacy Centre.
+Learn more about our Break the Cycle project in Nigeria in this Q&A with Irene Ojiugo, Executive Director at Disability Rights Advocacy Centre (open in new tab).